DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 /buyclaimblocks 500 confirm
 ```

-The first command shows the cost.
-The second confirms the purchase.
+The first command shows the cost and a clickable **[Click to confirm]** button — you can either click or re-type the command with `confirm` to charge your balance.
+Pending purchases expire after 30 seconds.
 Bulk discounts may apply depending on server configuration.

 Claim blocks are **one-way** — they cannot be sold back for currency.